Drinking Water: Groundwater Standards

 Glyphosate

-The groundwater standards for glyphosate were recommended in Cycle 10 (2019).
+DHS recommended groundwater standards for glyphosate in Cycle 10 (2019).
+However, these standards were not adopted into administrative rule.*

-• Recommended preventive action limit = 1 mg/L
+• Recommended Preventive Action Limit (Cycle 10) = 1 mg/L

 Glyphosate is an herbicide commonly used for weed.
 Studies have shown that exposure to high levels of glyphosate can affect the gastrointestinal system and impact development.